dm0-/installer/README.md

 ## To Do

 **Support configuring systemd with the etc Git overlay.**  The `/etc` directory contains the read-only default configuration files with a writable overlay, and if Git is installed, the modified files in the overlay are tracked in a repository.
 The repository database is saved in `/var` so the changes can be stored persistently.
 At the moment, the Git overlay is mounted by a systemd unit in the root file system, which happens too late to configure systemd behavior.
 It needs to be set up by an initrd before pivoting to the real root file system.

-**Install the preconfigured Gentoo kernel when not given a custom config.**  Gentoo added a package to build a generic kernel using the configuration from Arch.
-This package should be installed for bootable systems when a custom kernel is not configured so that it is easier to produce a portable image from source.

 **Extend the package finalization function to cover all of the awful desktop caches.**  Right now, it's only handling glib schemas to make GNOME tolerable, but every other GTK library and XDG specification has its own cache database that technically needs to be regenerated to cover any last system modifications.
 To make this thoroughly unbearable, none of these caching applications supports a target root directory, so they all will need to be installed in the final image to update the databases.
 I will most likely end up having a dropin directory for package finalization files when this gets even uglier.